f5devcentral/f5-agility-labs-dns/docs/class1/module3/lab2.rst

 Run the following command:

+When prompted for a password use "default".
+You will be prompted to enter the password "default" 5 times.

 .. admonition:: TMSH

    bigip_add

-When prompted for a password use "default"

 .. image:: /_static/class1/putty_gtm1.site1.png